Curtin-Open-Knowledge-Initiative/oa-book-geography/templates/paper.md

 We cannot directly ascribe anonymous usage to “general public” or “non-academic” usage because a proportion of this will be off-campus or personal device usage of scholars.
 However there are differences in the patterns of usage at the country-level.
 Anonymous usage is higher in Kenya, Brazil, India, and Iran.
 Logged usage is comparatively higher in Egypt.
 We have already noted that there is substantial anonymous usage in countries for which there is no logged usage (see Figure 4).
 There are also a wide range of countries with a very high proportion of anonymous usage, despite these countries including institutions that have access to non-OA content.
 This list includes Syria, Ukraine, Georgia, Guatemala and Sri Lanka.
 The distribution of downloads across countries for each type of access is displayed in Figure S3.

-At the other end of the scale there is no obvious pattern in the countries that show a higher level of logged usage than anonymous usage for OA books.
-This list includes Turkey, Liechtenstein and Moldova, where logged and anonymous usage are quite close (Germany has almost precisely the same amount of logged and anonymous usage) and Egypt, Suriname and Taiwan where logged usage is higher than anonymous usage.
-Overall these differences will be the result of a complex mixture of usage patterns, internet provision and access, as well as Springer Nature market penetration.
-Iceland is a substantial outlier with only {{ text_data.iceland_anonymous_downloads}}514 anonymous downloads and nearly {{text_data.iceland_Logged_downloads }}25,000 logged.
-This is likely due to the SpringerLink subscription held by the Iceland Consortium which provides nationwide access.

 ### Web visibility across top level domains (TLDs)

 In this study we use the number of unique domains determined by webometrics analysis as a proxy for web visibility.
 While OA books display higher levels of web visibility overall and for various categories of books (see Figure 1), these differences are proportionally much less than those depicted by downloads and citations.

-Broadly speaking the geographical representation of pages that refer to books in the corpus is consistent with the usage via downloads and citations, with European (.uk, .de, .it), North American (.edu, .ca) and Australian (.au) top level domains<sup>13</sup> (TLDs) dominating (see Table S1 in the Appendix).
-The top ten TLDs constitute {{ text_data.top_10_tld_pc_all }}80% of all web pages identified for the whole corpus of books.
-Overall, the difference between the number of websites and the range of TLDs between the OA and non-OA books shows a {{ text_data.oa_pc_increase_sites }}37% increase in unique domains referencing the OA books versus non-OA titles (with the increases for each of the top ten TLDs displayed in Figure S4).
-This is a relatively small increase compared to the {{ text_data.oa_times_more_downloads }}10-fold effect on downloads and more than doubling of the number of citations.
+Broadly speaking the geographical representation of pages that refer to books in the corpus is consistent with the usage via downloads and citations, with European (.uk, .de, .it), North American (.edu, .ca) and Australian (.au) top level domains^13^ (TLDs) dominating (see Table S1 in the Appendix).
+The top ten TLDs constitute {{ text_data.top_10_tld_pc_all }}% of all web pages identified for the whole corpus of books.
+Overall, the difference between the number of websites and the range of TLDs between the OA and non-OA books shows a {{ text_data.oa_pc_increase_sites }}% increase in unique domains referencing the OA books versus non-OA titles (with the increases for each of the top ten TLDs displayed in Figure S4).
+This is a relatively small increase compared to the {{ text_data.oa_times_more_downloads }}-fold effect on downloads and more than doubling of the number of citations.

 Springer Nature has well established and effective pathways for marketing and digital dissemination which are applied to both OA and non-OA titles.
 The small effect of OA on the number of websites referring to these titles is most likely to be a result of the fact that both OA and non-OA titles benefit from these processes.